AkhileshGattu/Hackathon_CalmCoders/README.md

 **CountryFilterBolt:** In this bolt the country details are gathered from each and every tweet in order to know the place from where more number of tweets are coming in a given time.
 These countrry details are then emitted for furthur analysis in the next bolt.

 **CountryCountBolt:** In this bolt all the countries details and their respective counts are stored.
 Then the top three countries from where more number of tweets are made is then calculated.
-These are details are then stored to MongoDb to displaye dynamically on UI.
+These are details are then stored to MongoDb to display dynamically on UI.

 **HashTagsBolt:** In this bolt all the different hashtags are present in each and every tweet are collected and then emitted in order to do furthur analysis on the hashtags.